thomd/on-react/README.md

 Stateful class components inherit from `React.Component` the following methods:

+1. The `componentWillMount()` method is only called one time, which is before the initial render.
+This method **is deprecated** since React 16.3.

-1. The `componentDidMount()` method runs after the component output has been rendered to the DOM.
+2. The `componentDidMount()` method runs after the component output has been rendered to the DOM.

-2. The `componentWillUnmount()` method runs before the component output has been removed from the DOM.
+3. The `componentWillUnmount()` method runs before the component output has been removed from the DOM.